Jahia/search-ui-jahia-connector/README.md

 * Sort

 #### Options
-The following configuration is required in order for the custom request/response adaptors
+The following configuration is required in order for the custom request/response adaptors to work

 | Param     | Type                | Description                                                                                                            |
 | --------- | ------------------- | ---------------------------------------------------------------------------------------------------------------------- |